top of page

 Welcome to Wrexham's local independent opticians with over 30 years of knowledge and expertise.

-We are accredited by the NHS, its WECS service and The College of Optometrists, thus you can be confident of a friendly customer focused service that you expect.
+We are accredited by the NHS, its WGOS service and The College of Optometrists, thus you can be confident of a friendly customer focused service that you expect.

 Your Local Independent Opticians